Rene-Auberger/IBM-AutoAI-and-Decision-Optimization-on-Watson-Studio/Tutorial1/AutoAI_tutorial_readme.md

 ### Step 2.
 Add data to the project
 - Click the Assets tab.
 The right-side window shows a load tab.
-- First download our sample data: [demos.csv](data/demos.csv).
-Then click the browse link and select the _demos.csv_ file you just downloaded.
+- First download our sample data: [historic_sales_data.csv](data/historic_sales_data.csv).
+Then click the browse link and select the _historic_sales_data.csv_ file you just downloaded.
 - Click Open and the file is uploaded in cloud object storage

 ![Step2](../images/Tutorial1-Step2.png)

-Click demos.csv under Data assets.
+Click historic_sales_data.csv under Data assets.
 You can preview the first 1000 rows and all the columns for historical promotion data.
 Scroll on the right to look at all the columns.
 This is historical promotion dataset by store location where the increase denotes the historical percentage increase in customer demand when there was any promotion.
 Click the Retail_lab on the top to go back to the project.

 ## Step 3.
 Create an AutoAI experiment